encode/django-rest-framework/docs/index.md

         'rest_framework',
     )

-### Browseable API requirements

-If you're intending to use the browseable API you'll also want to also ensure you include `'django.contrib.staticfiles'` in your `INSTALLED_APPS` setting.
+If you're intending to use the browseable API you'll probably also want to add REST framework's login and logout views.

-    INSTALLED_APPS = (
-        ...
-        'django.contrib.staticfiles',
-        'rest_framework',
-    )

-You'll proabably also want to add REST framework's login and logout views.
 Add the following to your root `urls.py` file.

     urlpatterns = patterns('',
         ...